c-layer/contracts/INSTALL.md

 ### User Registry

-The User Registry maintains users identify on chain and associate some users meta data.
+The User Registry maintains users identity on chain and associate users with some meta data.

 ```javascript
 const name = "MyUserRegistry";